labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step2.md

 still working
 ```

-Notice that even after handling exceptions, the coroutine is still active and can continue to process values.
+After handling the exceptions, we send another value to the coroutine using the `send()` method.
+The coroutine is still active and can process the new value.
+This shows that our coroutine can continue running even after encountering errors.

 ## Key Takeaways

 1. Generators and coroutines can handle exceptions at the point of the `yield` statement.
+This means that we can catch and handle errors that occur when the coroutine is waiting for or processing a value.
 2. The `throw()` method allows you to inject exceptions into a generator or coroutine.
+This is useful for testing and for handling errors that occur outside the coroutine.
 3. Properly handling exceptions in generators lets you create robust, error-tolerant generators that can continue running even when errors occur.
+This makes your code more reliable and easier to maintain.

-Exit the Python interpreter by typing `exit()` or pressing `Ctrl+D`.
+To exit the Python interpreter, you can type `exit()` or press `Ctrl+D`.